Cuba - Day 1

 We had dinner at our first paladar, a privately owned restaurant named Decamerón.
 Our meals usually included a welcome drink which could be with or without alcohol.
 Paladars were once homes that have been converted to restaurants.
 This one had an array of clocks on the walls.
 We walked back to our hotel and I returned to my room for some much needed rest.

 Have you been thinking about going to Cuba?
 If so, you should go soon while Cuba is still Cuba.
 Are you interested?
-We would love to help you get there!
+I would love to help you get there!